-Although 2012 was a quiet year for acquisitions for the company, HP has made significant purchases in the past couple of years.
+Although 2013 and 2012 were quiet years for acquisitions for the company, HP has made significant purchases in the past few years.
 In 2011, in the largest of its four acquisitions, it paid $10.2 billion to acquire UK-based data repurposing software maker Autonomy to bolster its enterprise software aspirations, specifically in content and information management and business intelligence.
 Autonomy also brought solid financials to HP, with double-digit revenue growth and good operating margins.

 Among the company’s nearly dozen 2010 purchases were storage hardware and software provider 3PAR and networking hardware and software firm 3Com.
 HP hoped 3PAR, which was picked up for around $2.3 billion after a bidding war with rival Dell, would give it a boost in the booming market for corporate data storage systems.
 3Com, which was bought for just more than $3 billion in cash, made a nice addition to HP's ProCurve networking line and added to its data center offerings.
 The acquisition has helped HP keep up with networking equipment vendors Brocade Communications and Juniper Networks and put the company in greater competition with networking giant Cisco Systems, which took aim at one of HP's strongest segments when it introduced blade servers for the data center as part of its Unified Computing System product line.